Tucson restaurateur Carlotta Flores was in the middle of a dental exam earlier this month when she got the news.

 “I can’t grasp it totally yet,” she added.

 Flores and the other nominees share one thing in common: “A pay-it-forward mindset” and resolve to work “to solve some of society’s biggest issues, including health care access for all, food security, rights for the differently-abled and much more,” McGrath said in a written statement.

-Flores has been paying it forward since she took over El Charro in 1972 from her aunt Monica Flinn, El Charro’s founder.
-Flinn had run the restaurant since opening it in 1922 and at age 90 was looking for her successor.
+Flores has been paying it forward since she took over El Charro in 1972 from her aunt Monica Flin, El Charro’s founder.
+Flin had run the restaurant since opening it in 1922 and at age 90 was looking for her successor.

 Flores and her husband, Ray Sr., came home from California with their two young children — their daughter was born a year or so later in Tucson — to take over the restaurant.